Robust-to-Dynamics Optimization: Robust to uncertain and time-varying linear dynamics linear programming

 Our Remark~\ref{rmk:notation} regarding notation still applies here.
 Note that constraint (\ref{eq:nncvx.opt.switched2}) imposes that the set $E_r$ in (\ref{eq:def.Er.switched}) be invariant under the dynamics in (\ref{eq:difference.inclusion}).
 Constraint (\ref{eq:nncvx.opt.switched3}) forces one of the ellipsoids to be within the polytope, which implies that the intersection $E_r$ of all ellipsoids will be in the polytope (this is obviously only a sufficient condition for $E_r \subseteq P$).
 We remark here that choosing $H_{1\ldots 1}$ to feature in this constraint is without loss of generality; as $H_{1\ldots 1}$ is a variable of the problem, the optimization problem will naturally pick the ``best'' ellipsoid to constrain to be in the polytope.
 Constraints (\ref{eq:nncvx.opt.switched4}) and (\ref{eq:nncvx.opt.switched5}) force the point $x$ to land in $E_r$ under all products of length $r$ without leaving $P$ before time $r$.

 Once this optimization problem is solved to obtain an optimal solution $x_r$ and $\{H_{\pi ,r}\}$, our inner approximation to $\mathcal{S}$ at step $r$ will be the set

-and $x_r$ will serve as our candidate suboptimal solution to R-ULD-LP.
+and $x_r$ will serve as our candidate suboptimal solution to \aaa{R-UTVLD-LP}.
 Just as we did in Section~\ref{subsubsec:invariant.ellipsoid.SDP}, we next show that by a reparameterization, the above optimization problem can be cast as an SDP.

 \begin{theorem} Suppose $\rho(\mathcal{G})<1$ and the set $P=\{x\in\mathbb{R}^n|\ Ax\leq 1 \}$ is bounded.
 Let $a_i$ denote the transpose of the $i$-th row of the matrix $A\in\mathbb{R}^{m\times n}$ and consider the following semidefinite program: